OctopusDeploy/blog/blog/2023-12/tis-week-before-xmas/index.md

 So what better time to reflect and celebrate,<br>
 To think of the year behind, and how we improved deployment rates.<br>
 2023 has been a raging success,<br>
-So let's look all the things Octopus did that only it does best.<br>
+So let's look at all the things Octopus did, that only it does best.<br>

 ## How we improved Octopus

-*"We like solving problems for software teams,<br>
+> We like solving problems for software teams,<br>
 And we work hard on new features so you can deploy at great speeds.<br>
 If multi-tenancy, Kubernetes, or operations get you blue,<br>
-In 2023, Octopus might have released the right features for you."*<br>
+In 2023, Octopus might have released the right features for you.<br>

-This year, we invested our time heavily in 3 core areas: Kubernetes, tenanted deployments, and improvements that help you manage and understand scale.
+This year, we invested our time heavily in 3 core areas: Kubernetes, tenanted deployments, and improvements that help you manage scale.

 Here are some of the standout features and changes we made to Octopus in 2023: